 Please note: Gender Inclusive Housing requires that you submit a Gender Inclusive Housing Roommate Preferences (PDF) form and a Gender Inclusive Housing Policy Agreement (PDF) form during the room selection process.

 Gender Inclusive Housing is open to students in their second year or above.
 First-year students may apply for an exception and will be reviewed on a case-by-case basis.

 No. This option can benefit any individual since a student has the ability to choose or be assigned a roommate with whom they would feel most comfortable.

-Gender Inclusive Housing is available in Chapman Hall, New Hall B, and Waldo Hall.
+Gender Inclusive Housing is available in Chapman Hall, Residence Hall B, and Waldo Hall.
 Chapman Hall and Waldo Hall have a single-stall all-gender-restroom with a private shower.
-Rooms in New Hall B have semi-private single-stall bathrooms with a shower that is only shared among roommates.
-For the cost of housing for rooms in Chapman Hall, New Hall B, and Waldo Hall, visit housing.adelphi.edu/housing-costs.
+Rooms in Residence Hall B have semi-private single-stall bathrooms with a shower that is only shared among roommates.
+For the cost of housing for rooms in Chapman Hall, Residence Hall B, and Waldo Hall, visit housing.adelphi.edu/housing-costs.